natejperez1/Spendyy/README.md

     *   **Batch AI Assist:** Let the AI categorize all your uncategorized transactions in one go.
     *   Powered by Google's `gemini-2.5-flash` for fast and accurate results.
 *   **🧾 Robust Transaction Management:**
+    *   **Advanced Data Grid:** A powerful, sortable, and filterable transaction table powered by TanStack Table.
+    *   **Monthly Pagination:** Easily navigate through your history month by month or jump directly to a specific date.
+    *   **Bulk Actions:** Select multiple transactions to delete them all at once.
+    *   **Customizable View:** Resize, reorder, and hide columns to create your perfect layout.
-    *   Manually add, edit, and delete transactions.
+    *   Manually add, edit, and delete individual transactions.
     *   Easily split transaction amounts (e.g., when you've paid for a shared meal).
 *   **⬆️ Flexible Data Import:**
     *   Upload CSV files from your bank.